Moses raises the Bronze Serpent (Numbers 21:4-9)

 Yet the bronze serpent also had another, even deeper meaning.
 According to Christ himself, it was a symbol of his future death upon the Cross (John 3:14).
 Just as Moses ‘lifted up’ the bronze serpent to save the lives of the people, so Christ was to be ‘lifted up’ on the Cross to save the lives of all humanity.

 In this stained glass scene, Moses is directing the Israelites to gaze upon the sign of the bronze serpent for their salvation.
-The people on the right are suffering particularly from the fatal snake-bites.
-The scene forms part of the West Window of the Holy Rood church in Watford.
-It’s by the Burlison & Grylls studio and dates to 1904.
+Snakes are seen slithering around the victims.
+The scene forms part of a wider stained glass window within St Mary’s, in Lanark.

 See the full image: